Hard Cider Explained

 Best Hard Cider for Fall

-If you're looking for some excellent beverages to try during fall, explore the below hard ciders:
+If you're looking for some excellent beverages to try during fall, explore these hard ciders:

-- Cigar City Cider & Meade Homemade Apple Pie (Tampa, Florida) 5.5% ABV
+- Cigar City Cider & Mead Homemade Apple Pie (Tampa, FL) 5.5% ABV

 - Wyndridge Farm Cranberry Cider (York, PA) 5.5% ABV